News and Updates

 3D Model

 3D block model showing science and production wells at MSEEL site.
-First ground water contact is at ~ 450 ft and Marcellus shale at ~ 7576 ft.
-Depth of Marcellus shale has been compared to the height of Empire state building (1454 ft).
-Note that depth is true vertical depth but thicknesses of individual formations is exaggerated.
+Fresh water contact ~450 ft, Marcellus shale ~7576 ft.
+Depth compared to Empire State Building (1454 ft).
+Thicknesses are exaggerated.

 0%

-MSEEL site model shows the paths of the existing wells (yellow), new wells (red) and observation well (green) in relation to surface features and the bottom of the fresh water limit.
-The average fresh water depth is ~450 ft beneath the surface.
-The depth of the Marcellus shale at 1.4 miles beneath the surface.
+MSEEL site model shows existing wells (yellow), new wells (red), and observation well (green) relative to surface features and fresh water depth (~450 ft) beneath the 1.4 mile shale.

 Research and Work Overview